-Deputy Bush passed away two years ago on April 29, 2019, after a courageous and hard-fought battle against cancer.
+Deputy Bush passed away three years ago on April 29, 2019, after a courageous and hard-fought battle against cancer.
 He was 34 years old.

 Jason was a native of Prince George’s County and a graduate of York College of Pennsylvania with a Bachelor’s Degree in Criminal Justice.
 After graduation, Jason went to work with Prince George’s County government as a civilian investigator, investigating workplace harassment claims.
 Jason had built a solid reputation in his career but always wanted to be a police officer.

 Jason was hired by the St. Mary’s County Sheriff’s Office on Aug.
-10, 2015 and then attended the Southern Maryland Criminal Justice Academy, Class 42 and graduated on June 3, 2016 distinguishing himself amongst his peers.
-Once he graduated from the academy he enthusiastically worked in the Patrol Division, working diligently each day serving the public.
-Jason served as a Patrol Officer from his graduation on June 3, 2016 until his death on April 29, 2019.
+10, 2015, and then attended the Southern Maryland Criminal Justice Academy, Class 42, and graduated on June 3, 2016, distinguishing himself amongst his peers.
+Once he graduated from the academy he enthusiastically worked in the Patrol Division, working diligently each day to serve the public.
+Jason served as a Patrol Officer from his graduation on June 3, 2016, until his death on April 29, 2019.

 Capt.
-David Yingling, Commander of the St. Mary’s County Sheriff’s Office Patrol Division, said, “When I first met Jason he distinguished himself with his kind spirit and his commitment to others.
-He was a peacemaker on the road and patiently treating everyone he contacted with tremendous respect.
-Jason’s grace under pressure and dignity were such an inspiration to those he served with.”
+David Yingling said, “When I first met Jason he distinguished himself with his kind spirit and his commitment to others.
+He was a peacemaker on the road and patiently treated everyone he contacted with tremendous respect.
+Jason’s grace under pressure and dignity was such an inspiration to those he served with.”

 On March 9, 2019, Jason was awarded the Sheriff’s Office Gold Medal of Valor – the agency’s highest award – which was later presented to him at his home by Sheriff Tim Cameron and Capt.
 Yingling in the presence of Jason’s Patrol Squad.